Sarenaoberoi/AgentBasedModeling/oct1.md

 hv104_01 - 21 : Sex of household members

 I began the project by bringing in some new important libraries, including VIM and haven.
 After brining in the libraries, I read in the 3 seperate subdivision (adm0, adm1, and adm2).
-These were also used in proeject 1.
+These were also used in project 1.
 I also read in the raster tif file which included population.
-After recieving data from DHS for Uganda, I was able to download the files and bring in persons and household data as well.
+After recieving the DHS data for Uganda, I was able to download the files and bring in persons and household data as well.
 We defined 9 different variables by referncing their speciic columns from the households data frame.
 These variables were unit, weights, location, size, sex, age, education, wealth, and hhid.
 Finally, after defining the variables, we created a new data frame using cbind, to bring all the variables into one dataframe.
 I then filtered my population data into just 1 specific adm1, Lira.
 I then cropped the masked the population file to Lira (located in Northern Uganda).

 One important portion of this project was to pivot our gender, age, and education variables.
 I was able to pivot these variables by looking into the hhs dataframe and findinng the specific column numbers that the variable in interest was located in.
 Following the creation of the pivot objects, I went into the pivot object, and looked at the column numbers where gender and pnmbr were located and specified their column numbers.
 Following this, I created the pns dataframe which included both gender_pivot, age_pivot, and education_pivot.